LEGO Co-builder: Exploring Fine-Grained Vision-Language Modeling for Multimodal LEGO Assembly Assistants: Dataset Creation for Task Design

 \subsection{Object Position Inference}

-This subsection outlines the procedure for creating the dataset for task \textbf{T2}.
+This subsection outlines the procedure for creating the dataset for task \textbf{T2} as illustrated in \autoref{fig:object_creation}.

 First, we iterated through all object-seeking steps, where users are asked to find specific objects.
 Second, we iterated all images to generate the object detection dataset, $D_{T2} = \{(Q_{t'}, \tilde{V}_{t'}, A_{t'})\}|_{t'=0}^{|D_{T2}|}$, where each element is a triplet of (query, image, text) for a seeking step $t'=t-1$.
 The query $Q_{t'}$ is constructed by filling the query template with the task token ``[object]'' and the current instruction $I_{t'}$.
 The response $A_{t'}$ contains a positional text $\tilde{P}_{t'}$ formatted as ``[Object] [Xleft] [Ytop] [Xright] [Ybottom]''.
-This is initially generated by querying the image using MiniGPT-v2~\citep{chen2023minigpt}, the state-of-the-art model at the time of this work.
+This is initially generated by querying the image using MiniGPT-v2~\citep{chen2023minigpt}, followed by rule-based filtering and manual spot checks.
+Importantly, test-set annotations are fixed and not adapted per model, preventing reward hacking or model-specific bias.
 The composite image $\tilde{V}_{t'}$ is created by combining the current image ${V}_{t'}$ with three randomly sampled images.
 Last, the initial coordinates are adjusted to fit the composite image.